FabioRosado/100DaysOfCode/log.md

 **Today's Progress**: Learned about creating functions on Javascript.

 **Thoughts:** Today was a very slow day, but learned about the different ways to create a function in Javascript, all the different ways seems a bit confusing.
-With practice I'll probably ge tthe hang of it.
+With practice I'll probably ge the hang of it.

+### Day 51: March 10, 2018 (Codecademy, freecodecamp)
+##### Codecademy - Javascript,

+**Today's Progress**:Continued the course about javascript on codecademy.
+Started doing project 2 from codecademy - create a single page portfolio.

+**Thoughts:** I've started playing around with bulma.io I really like it so far and love the color scheme of it.
+I'm trying to code a portfolio a bit different than my actual one.